Background pattern

 Children and adolescents

-Uncontrolled movements (extrapyramidal disorders) may appear in children and young adults.
-This medicine should not be used in children under 1 year due to the high risk of uncontrolled movements (see above "Do not take Primperan").
+Uncontrollable movements (extrapyramidal disorders) may occur in children and young adults.
+This medicine should not be used in children under 1 year of age due to the high risk of uncontrollable movements (see above "Do not take Primperan").

 Other medicines and Primperan

-Inform your doctor, pharmacist or nurse if you are taking, have taken recently or may need to take any other medicine.
+Tell your doctor, pharmacist, or nurse if you are taking, have recently taken, or might take any other medicines.
 This is because some medicines may affect the way Primperan works or Primperan may affect the way other medicines work.
-These medicines include the following:
+These medicines include:

 • levodopa or other medicines used to treat Parkinson's disease (see above "Do not take Primperan")